 The Seminole Wars, also known as the Florida Wars, were three conflicts in Florida between the Seminole tribe and the United States Army.
-These wars consisted of three different wars including the First Seminole War from 1816 to 1819, the Second Seminole War from 1835 to 1842, and the Third Seminole War from 1855 to 1858).
+These wars consisted of three different wars, including the First Seminole War from 1816 to 1819, the Second Seminole War from 1835 to 1842, and the Third Seminole War from 1855 to 1858).
 Together, the Seminole Wars were the longest and most expensive, both in human and monetary terms, of all the Indian Wars in United States history.

 First Seminole War (1816-1819) – This conflict began with the massacre of about 50 Americans near an army post in Georgia and climaxed to a series of raids against American settlements by the Seminole based in Spanish Florida.
 Brigadier General Edmund P. Gaines, the Indian commissioner of the area, attempted countermeasures but soon found himself and his force of 600 Regulars confined to Fort Scott, Alabama by the Seminole.
-War Department instructions to Gaines had permitted the pursuit of Indians into Florida but, had forbidden interference if the Indians took refuge in Spanish posts.
+War Department instructions to Gaines had permitted the pursuit of Indians into Florida but had forbidden interference if the Indians took refuge in Spanish posts.

 Major General Andrew Jackson, who was ordered to take over the operation, chose to interpret Gaines’ instructions as sanctioning a full-scale invasion of the Spanish colony.
 He organized a force of about 7,500 volunteers, militia, subsidized Creek Indians, and Regulars, and invaded Florida with part of this force in the spring of 1818.

-The Treaty of Moultrie Creek of 1823 required the Seminole to leave northern Florida and they were confined to a large reservation in the center of the Florida peninsula.
+The Treaty of Moultrie Creek of 1823 required the Seminole to leave northern Florida, and they were confined to a large reservation in the center of the Florida peninsula.
 The U.S. government enforced the treaty by building a series of forts and trading posts in the territory, mainly along the Gulf and Atlantic coasts.
-However, as for the “Seminole problem”, it was temporarily allayed but by no means solved.
+However, as for the “Seminole problem,” it was temporarily allayed but by no means solved.

 Second Seminole War (1835–1842) – More treaties were made with the Seminole when the United States government wanted the tribe to leave Florida altogether and move to Indian Territory (Oklahoma) per the Indian Removal Act of 1830.
 In the Treaties of Payne’s Landing in 1832 and Fort Gibson in 1833, the Seminole had agreed to give up their lands, but they refused to move out.
-As the government attempted to force the Seminoles to leave, fighting began with the Dade Massacre in December 1835, and raids, skirmishes, and a handful of larger battles were fought throughout the Florida peninsula over the next few years.
+As the government attempted to force the Seminoles to leave, fighting began with the Dade Massacre in December 1835, raids, skirmishes, and a handful of larger battles were fought throughout the Florida peninsula few years.

-Following the arrest and release of Seminole Chief Osceola, in 1835 Seminole depredations rapidly increased.
+Following the arrest and release of Seminole Chief Osceola in 1835, Seminole depredations rapidly increased.
 These culminated on December 28th in the massacre of Captain Francis L. Dade’s detachment of 330 Regulars en route from Fort Brooke in Tampa to Fort King in Ocala – a disastrous loss for the small, regular force of 600 men in Florida.
-Brigadier General Duncan L. Clinch, commanding Fort King, took the offensive immediately with 200 men and on December 31, 1835, defeated the Indians on the Withlacoochee River.
+Brigadier General Duncan L. Clinch, commanding Fort King, took the offensive immediately with 200 men and, on December 31, 1835, defeated the Indians on the Withlacoochee River.